 Maybe you don’t need all of those shoes after all?
 You do?
 It’s OK – we understand…

 2. Easy to use

 Have you ever tried to balance a bulky suitcase on your bathroom scales?
 I have and it’s no fun.
 So tricky and so very inaccurate!
-Whenever I weighed my bag on the bathroom scales, I was always worried that I was going to blow my luggage allowance and end up with a hefty charge at the aairport.
+Whenever I weighed my bag on the bathroom scales, I was always worried that I was going to blow my luggage allowance and end up with a hefty charge at the airport.

 All you do is attach the luggage scales to the handle of your suitcase with the strap, switch on and lift.
 Then check the weight of your bag instantly from the digital readout.

-It doesn’t matter what shape your suitcase is, you can weigh it easily with digital luggage scales.
+Whatever shape your suitcase is, you can weigh it easily with digital luggage scales.